Chapter 2 The Trumpet Judgments:

 “And I saw the seven angels who stand before God, and to them were given seven trumpets.”
 (Revelation 8:2)

 “Blow the trumpet in Zion; sound the alarm on my holy hill.
 Let all who live in the land tremble, for the day of the LORD is coming.
 It is close at hand.”
 (Joel 2:1)

-The Hebrew trumpet in this passage is called a shophar; it was traditionally made from a ram’s horn and was used in ancient Israel during war as a rallying cry.
+These trumpets were traditionally made from ram’s horns and used in ancient Israel during war as a rallying cry.
 In the Book of Revelation, seven of these trumpets are given to seven angels.
 These trumpet judgments have significant meaning.
 They also have a definite purpose: to remove Antichrist from his throne.

-Understanding that Revelation was written in symbols, let’s look to Old Testament Scripture for a physical example of trumpets being blown and then put together a model of what the trumpets in Revelation might signify.
+Understanding that Revelation was written in symbols, let’s look to Old Testament Scripture for an example of trumpets being blown and then put together a model of what the trumpets in Revelation may signify.
 In the Old Testament book of Joshua, Israel’s conquest of Jericho is recorded; the Lord spoke to Joshua telling him to,

 “Have seven priests carry trumpets of rams’ horns in front of the ark.
 On the seventh day, march around the city seven times, with the priests blowing the trumpets.
 When you hear them sound a long blast on the trumpets, have all the people give a loud shout; then the wall of the city will collapse.”
 (Joshua 6:4–6)

 The long trumpet blast according to Jewish tradition is called